 "Harry," Lupin cut him off, eyes wide.
 "Take a breath and calm down a moment."

-Slowly setting his quill down on his desk, Lupin sighed heavily.
+Slowly setting his quill down on his desk, Lupin sighed.
 "I apologize if I gave you the wrong impression, Harry," he said gently.
-"I don't think you're weak at all—quite the contrary, in fact.
-I'm certain you could have fought the boggart off, but I didn't want the class in a panic if they saw Lord Voldemort suddenly appear."
+"I don't think you're weak at all.
+Quite the contrary, in fact.
+I'm certain you could have fought the Boggart off, but I didn't want the class in a panic if they saw Lord Voldemort suddenly appear."

 Harry nodded, feeling as though a weight had been lifted off his shoulders.
 "Yeah, that's why I was confused when you didn't want me to fight it earlier.
-I thought maybe because I couldn't stand the dementor on the train, you didn't think I could fight the boggart of it either."
+I thought maybe because I couldn't stand being near the dementor on the train, you didn't think I could fight the Boggart form of it either."

 Lupin closed his eyes as if in pain.
 "I sincerely apologize, Harry.
 Giving you that idea was not my intention."

-Opening his eyes, Lupin regarded Harry seriously.
+Opening his eyes, the professor regarded Harry seriously.
 "And another thing, Harry.
-You should know that dementors are amongst the darkest of creatures in this world.
-They quite literally feed off of people's fears and unhappy memories.
+You should know that dementors are amongst the Darkest of creatures in this world.
+They quite literally feed off people's fears and unhappy memories.
 Because of this, those of us who have experienced and seen true horrors in the past are more susceptible to them than others.
 You are not weak, Harry.
 I promise you that."

 Harry swallowed harshly, remembering how hopeless he'd felt when the dementor was near him.
-How cold and frightened he'd been, with a woman's shrill screams echoing through his head…
+How cold and frightened he'd been, with that woman's shrill screams echoing through his head…

 Lupin studied Harry intently, eyes filled with an emotion Harry couldn't quite place.

-"I…I don't pretend to be an expert at fighting dementors, Harry," Lupin answered weakly.
+"I don't pretend to be an expert at fighting dementors, Harry," Lupin answered weakly after a moment.
 "Quite the contrary, in fact."

-"Harry, learning to fight a dementor…it's highly advanced magic," Lupin answered gently.
-"It's not something we normally teach at Hogwarts, let alone to a third year like yourself."
+"Harry, learning to fight a dementor… it's highly advanced magic.
+It is not something we normally teach at Hogwarts, let alone to a third year like yourself."

 "I know," Harry replied fiercely.
 "But I have to try."
-Harry lifted his head up, looking Lupin directly in the eyes.
+He lifted his head up, looking Lupin directly in the eyes.
 "Please?"

 Harry grinned widely, unable to help himself.
 "Thank you sir!" he exclaimed, feeling nearly giddy with relief.
 He would learn to fight the dementors, he promised himself.
 He wasn't weak.

-Lupin smiled back.
-"No promises, however, you're quite welcome.
+The professor smiled back.
+"No promises, however, you are quite welcome.
 Now, shall I write you a pass to Potions?
 I don't suppose Professor Snape would much appreciate you arriving twenty minutes late to class without one."

-Reaching the Headmaster's office door, Remus hesitated only slightly before knocking.
+Reaching the Headmaster's office door, Remus hesitated only a moment before knocking.

 "Come in!" a voice called from within.